iqrazaf/KindCluster/README.md

 It assumes a Ubuntu-like VM where you have sudo.

+File that includes commands to create a kind cluster (kind_cluster.sh) : chmod +x run_kind_cluster.sh
+./run_kind_cluster.sh

-Set up a local Kubernetes cluster with:
+  #What the kind_cluster.sh is doing: Setting up a local Kubernetes cluster with:

 1: kind + 1 control-plane + 2 workers